percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 (corresponding to the least significant bits) is assigned internally as the HBH key.

-The Key Distributor informs the Media Distributor of the HBH key value via the tunnel protocol ([@I-D.ietf-perc-dtls-tunnel]).
-The Key Distributor sends the least significant bits corresponding to the half of the keying material determined through DTLS-SRTP with the endpoint to the Media Distributor via the tunnel protocol.
+The Key Distributor informs the Media Distributor of the HBH key.
+Specifically, the Key Distributor sends the least significant bits corresponding to the half of the keying material determined through DTLS-SRTP with the endpoint to the Media Distributor.
 A salt value is generated along with the HBH key.
-The salt is also longer than needed for hop-by-hop operations, thus only the least significant bits of the required length (i.e., half of the generated salt material) are sent to the media distributor via the tunnel protocol.
+The salt is also longer than needed for hop-by-hop operations, thus only the least significant bits of the required length (i.e., half of the generated salt material) are sent to the Media Distributor.
+One way to transmit this key and salt information is via the tunnel protocol defined in [@I-D.ietf-perc-dtls-tunnel].

 No two endpoints have the same HBH key, thus the Media Distributor **MUST** keep track each distinct HBH key (and the corresponding salt) and